paulgreg/semi-persistent-chat/README.md

 ## To dev

-run `npm run start` to launch client code (with watch) and `node server` to launch server code
+run `npm run dev:client` to launch client code (with watch) and `npm run dev:server` to launch server code

 ## To deploy on production using only node

 Run `./build.sh` to generate static files into `build` directory.
-Run `npm run server` which will serve static files.
+Run `npm run start` which will serve static files.

 ## To deploy on production using nginx to serve static file (recommanded)